 Steven Croft: Thank you.
 That's great.

 Taylor Owen: That was my conversation with Steven Croft.
-As always, I'd love to hear from you.
-You can reach me at [email protected].

 Big Tech is presented by the Centre for International Governance Innovation and produced by Antica Productions.
 Please consider subscribing on Apple Podcasts, Spotify or wherever you get your podcasts.
 We release new episodes on Thursdays every other week